Chart Color Schemes

 Blaxland is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 15 persons to 2041, reflecting a decline of 0.3% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+Applying growth rates from these aggregations to all areas for years 2032 to 2041, AreaSearch anticipates lower quartile growth in statistical areas, with Blaxland (NSW) (SA2) expected to grow by 15 persons by 2041, reflecting a decline of 0.5% over the 17-year period.

 Frequently Asked Questions - Population